-However, it can be tough for the night owls who struggle to wake up to keep to the normal schedule.
-For this reason, many people feel that it’s better to wake up early, even if it’s not in their nature.
+It can be hard for night owls, who often struggle to wake up and maintain a schedule accepted by society.
+For this reason, many of us believe it’s better to wake up early, even if it’s not in our nature.

-The circadian rhythms of the human body determine whether a person is a night owl or an early bird.
-Night owls are more active and alert at night and sleepier in the early morning.
+The body’s circadian rhythms determine whether someone is a night owl or an early bird.

-For the night owl who isn’t ready to sleep until midnight or 1 am, waking up between 6 am and 7 am can be hard.
-This, by extension, means that being ready and alert at work at 9 am can be difficult.
+For the night owl who isn’t ready to sleep until 1 AM, waking up at about 6 AM is difficult.
+This, by extension, means that being ready and alert to start work at 9 AM won’t be easy.

 Will You Feel Better Staying Up Later?

-According to Sleep Medicine, 1 in 3 self-reported as night-owls.
-Interestingly, there’s a link between being a night owl and regularly experiencing a sleep deficit.
+According to Sleep Medicine, 1 in 3 self-reported as night owls.
+Interestingly, there’s a link between being a night owl and regularly experiencing sleep debt.

-When it comes to business and education, morning people are everywhere.
-Most CEOs and highly ambitious individuals are early risers, either by nature or choice.
+When it comes to business and education, morning people are commonplace.
+Most CEOs and highly ambitious people are early risers by nature or choice.

-While it can be tempting to sleep in, there are reasons to attempt to wake up early in the morning.
-When you’re deciding when to set your alarm, you should keep these facts in mind:
+While it can be tempting to sleep in, there are good reasons why people wake up early.
+When deciding what time to go to bed and set your alarm, keep these facts in mind:

-According to the Journal of Applied Psychology, those who wake up early are far more likely to be motivated, ambitious, and successful in education and employment.
+According to the Journal of Applied Psychology, people who wake up early are far more likely to be motivated, ambitious, and successful in education and employment.

-Researchers suggest that this is because they’re more proactive.
-Getting up early allows you to participate in the strict schedule of the working world.
+Researchers found that this is because early risers are more proactive.
+Getting up early in the morning allows you to participate in the strict schedule of the working world.

-Successive studies have found that those who wake up early are less likely to procrastinate.
-Meanwhile, night owls are more likely to do so.
+Scientific studies have found that people who wake up early are less likely to procrastinate.

-According to Emotion, those who classify themselves as morning people are more likely to report positive moods and happiness.
-This could be because they’re more likely to wake up at a time that suits their circadian rhythms, of course.
+According to Emotion, morning people are likelier to report positive moods and happiness.
+This could be because they’re likelier to wake up at a time that suits their circadian rhythms.

-Those who are more active in the mornings may exhibit better health later in life than those who habitually sleep in.
+Early risers may enjoy better health later in life than people who habitually sleep late.